dewhammer/mntn-hiking-website/README.md

 A modern, animated website for mountain hiking enthusiasts built with Next.js, Tailwind CSS, and Framer Motion.

+## Live Demo

+Check out the live demo of the website on Vercel: [MNTN Mountain Hiking Website](https://mntn-hiking-website.vercel.app)

 ## Features

 - Responsive design for all device sizes